sudo-behappy/Chinese-Translation-Of-Many-greyhack-tutorials/README.md

 - SSH
 - FTP
 - SMTP
+[1]
+- Local Libraries
+- Local Exploits
+- How to Find Version Number of a Library
 - How to Hack (Remote Hack)
+- How to Hack (Local Hack)
+[2]
+- How to Find Names and E-Mails for Social Engineering

 ## 未完成

+[1]

 - CHAT ROOMS
 - CLOSED PORTS